covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API DataModel/Navigating the project data.md

 }

-Dim strFuncName As String = "=AP+PT1-X4"

-' Initialize the DMObjectsFinder with a project

-Dim oFinder As New DMObjectsFinder(m_oProject)

-Dim oFunctionsFilter As New FunctionsFilter()

 oFunctionsFilter.ExactNameMatching = True

 oFunctionsFilter.Name = strFuncName

-' Get function with given name from project

-Dim arrFuncs As Function() = oFinder.GetFunctions(oFunctionsFilter)

-Dim oF As Function

 For Each oF In  arrFuncs

    Console.Out.WriteLine("Function name: '{0}'", oF.Name)

 Next oF
 ```

 ### Search class